 Monitoring

-In 2010, the Four Forest Restoration Initiative (4FRI) was selected for funding under the Collaborative Forest Landscape Restoration Program (CFLRP).
-The purpose of the CFLRP is to encourage collaborative, science-based ecosystem restoration of priority forest landscapes.
+Background: In 2010, the Four Forest Restoration Initiative (4FRI) was selected for funding under the Collaborative Forest Landscape Restoration Program (CFLRP).
+The purpose of the CFLRP has been to encourage collaborative, science-based ecosystem restoration of priority forest landscapes.
+4FRI is no longer considered a CFLRP landscape and has met its commitment for CFLRP Annual Reports.

 Adaptive Management

 The intent of monitoring is to link land management actions and outcomes with learning.
 Monitoring is a valuable tool that can help the 4FRI adapt its management practices based on the effects of previous activities.
-The Forest Service and the stakeholder group collaboratively developed two monitoring and adaptive management plans, one for the first 4FRI Environmental Impact Statement and an updated one for the Rim Country Project, to describe how the Forest Service and its partners will monitor effects of 4FRI restoration treatments and, based on changing conditions and new information, how future actions will be adapted to achieve desired results.
+The Forest Service and the stakeholder group collaboratively developed two monitoring and adaptive management plans, for the 1st 4FRI Environmental Impact Statement and the Rim Country Project, to describe how the Forest Service and its partners will monitor effects of 4FRI restoration treatments and, based on changing conditions and new information, how future actions will be adapted to achieve desired results.

 Current Activities